eunomia-bpf/eunomia.dev/docs/bpftime/documents/bpftime-working.md

-# How bpftime works?
+# How does bpftime work?

-bpftime consists of two main components: a syscall-compatible library and an attachment agent.
-The syscall-compatible library interfaces with userspace eBPF applications, such as bcc-tools or bpftrace, and translates eBPF-related system calls into function calls.
-The library also creates shared memory segments for eBPF programs and maps, which are used for communication and data exchange between the userspace eBPF runtime and the control plane application.
-The attachment agent is a shared library that can be dynamically injected into the target process using ptrace or `LD_PRELOAD`.
-The agent is responsible for hooking the target functions or syscalls using binary rewriting techniques, and redirecting the execution flow to the userspace eBPF programs.
-The userspace eBPF programs can then access the host environment by updating userspace maps, using userspace helpers, or invoking userspace Foreign Function Interface (FFI) functions.
+Two key components make up bpftime: a syscall-compatible library and an attachment agent.
+The library understands the eBPF-related system calls made by userspace eBPF applications (e.g., bcc-tools, bpftrace) and maps them into function calls.
+It helps in creating shared memory segments for eBPF programs and maps used for communication and data exchange between userspace eBPF runtime and control plane application.
+The agent is a shared library that can be loaded dynamically into the target process either through ptrace or `LD_PRELOAD`.
+Agent, on the other hand, uses binary rewriting techniques to hook target functions or syscalls then divert execution flow to userspace eBPF programs .
+Thereafter, these userspace eBPF programs will be able to access host environment by updating userspace maps, using userspace helpers or invoking Foreign Function Interface (FFI) functions in the user space

-## How the bpftime work entirely in userspace
+## How does the bpftime work entirely in userspace

-- **Binary rewriting**: bpftime modifies the binary code of the target process at runtime to insert breakpoints and trampolines for uprobe and syscall hooks.
-It uses a syscall server and agent to communicate with the target process and perform the rewriting safely and transparently.
+- **Binary rewriting**: At runtime, this modifies binary code of target process so as to insert breakpoints as well as trampolines for uprobe and syscall hooks.
+It employs a syscall server and agent that interact with the target process for safe transparent rewriting.

-- **Uprobe hooks**: bpftime inserts a breakpoint instruction at the entry point of the target function, which triggers a `SIGTRAP` signal when executed.
-The signal handler then transfers the execution to the eBPF program, which can access and modify the registers and stack of the target process.
-After the eBPF program finishes, the execution returns to the original function via a trampoline.
+- **Uprobe hooks**: bpftime inserts a breakpoint instruction into the target function’s entry point that will trigger a signal of type `SIGTRAP` when the program is run.
+Then, the execution transfers to an eBPF program in the signal handler that can access and edit registers and stacks of a targeted process.
+Finally, eBPF program finishes its work and returns to the initial function using trampoline.

-- **Syscall hooks**: bpftime replaces the syscall instruction with a breakpoint instruction, which also triggers a `SIGTRAP` signal.
-The signal handler then checks the syscall number and decides whether to run the eBPF program or not.
-The eBPF program can filter, modify, or redirect the syscall arguments and return value.
-After the eBPF program finishes, the execution resumes with the original or modified syscall.
+- **Syscall hooks**: Signal trap will be triggered by SIGTRAP as soon as system calls gives way for it through the replacement of its instructions with break points.
+SYS_ number is verified then whether or not eBFP is launched using the signal handler.
+It is there that eBPF modifies return value along with parameter passing and arguments redirecting during system calls.
+When eBPF has finished execution, it resumes at original or modified system call.

-- **eBPF maps**: bpftime implements eBPF maps in shared memory, which can be accessed by multiple processes and eBPF programs.
-It supports various types of maps, such as hash, array, stack, queue, etc. It also supports kernel eBPF maps, which can be used to cooperate with kernel eBPF programs.
+- **eBPF maps**: For instance, bpftime provides shared memory implementation of eBPF maps, which can be accessed from multiple processes and programs based on eBPF map operations.
+Hashmap is one among other forms including arrays, stacks, queue etc. Also supported by it are kernelized eBPF maps for cooperating with kernelized eBPF programs.

 ### The bpftime runtime can work with kernel eBPF in two ways:

-- **Loading userspace eBPF from kernel**: bpftime can load eBPF bytecode from the kernel using the `bpf` system call, and execute it in userspace.
-This allows userspace eBPF programs to access kernel eBPF maps and cooperate with kernel eBPF programs, such as kprobes and network filters.
+- **Kernel-Based User-Space eBPF Loading**: bpftime can load eBPF bytecode from the kernel by using the `bpf` system call and executing it in user space.
+This allows userspace eBPF programs to use the kernel’s BPF maps, working together with other kernel’s eBPF programs like network filters and kprobes.

-- **Using kernel eBPF maps**: bpftime can use the `bpf` system call to create or attach to kernel eBPF maps, and use them in userspace eBPF programs.
-This enables userspace eBPF programs to share data with kernel eBPF programs, and leverage the existing kernel eBPF infrastructure.
+- **Using Kernel eBPF Maps**: bpftime is able to use `bpf` system call in order to create or attach itself to a kernel eBPF map; then it can also consume such maps in its own userspace-based eBPF functions.
+By that, it ensures that userspace-based eBPF solutions can share data with their kernels’ counterparts, thus taking full advantage of existing infrastructure provided by the latter.

-For more details, you can refer to the [GitHub repository](https://github.com/eunomia-bpf/bpftime) or the [blog post](https://arxiv.org/abs/2311.07923) of bpftime.
+For more details, refer to the [GitHub repository](https://github.com/eunomia-bpf/bpftime) or the [blog post](https://arxiv.org/abs/2311.07923) of bpftime.

 ## References: